Lightly edited on Sept. 20, 2020, for clarity. Thanks for reading!

 This seems to me to be the most convincingly honest argument for not accepting the Luminous Mysteries.
 Put simply, it amounts to: “It messes up my rhythm” and “I don’t wanna.”
 Fine.
 They’re not mandatory.

 EWTN Live with Fr.
 Mitch Pacwa, SJ, guest Fr.
 Donald Calloway, MIC, discussing Fr Calloway’s book, 10 Wonders of the Rosary.
 At 22:39 Fr Mitch asks Fr Donald about the Luminous Mysteries and why they matter, and why he included them.
 He says that the Luminous Mysteries have particular significance for our day and time when certain teachings and truths of the faith are under attack, but not the same ones that were attacked by the Albigensians.
-This is not to say that there are no attacks today on the same teachings as back then, but there is a very significant attack today on these certain ones.
+This is not to say that there are no attacks today on the same teachings as back then, but there is a very significant attack today on these particular ones.

 These are the proposed Luminous Mysteries because these are the Catholic truths of the faith that are being denied at this time.